Below is the front page of the Star-Telegram of November 4, 1916:

 Whoa!
 Feel free to execute a cartoonlike double-take.
 “Jersey Cow Stolen”?
 On page 1?
 Amid all the headlines about global mayhem?

-That the theft of a cow—one century ago today—would be newsworthy, even as a filler brief, tells us something about the world in 1916.
+That the theft of a cow—102 years ago today—would be newsworthy, even as a filler brief, tells us something about the world in 1916.
 For all the world’s technological advances—people were dropping bombs on each other from newfangled aeroplanes and roaring along battlefronts in newfangled automobiles—the world—even the cities—was still very countrified.
-Many residential streets were unpaved.
+In Fort Worth many residential streets were unpaved.
 Blacksmiths still found work to do on horses.
 Classified ads for houses still listed “plumbing, gas, lights” as selling points.
 Outhouses and dry closets had not totally been replaced by bathrooms.

 And city folk kept chickens and cows.

-Thus, when Meredith Azro and Ella Belle Benton of 1730 6th Avenue told police on November 3 that their cow had been stolen, it was a serious crime.
+Thus, when Meredith Azro and Ella Belle Benton of 1730 6th Avenue told police on November 3 that their cow had been stolen, the crime was serious.
 Grand theft udder.

 In fact, this 1907 map of the city shows the Benton house (yellow circle) still to be on the edge of the city.
 Inset detail from a 1910 map in upper left shows the Benton house footprint.
 Park Place Avenue originally was named “Morgan Avenue”; 6th Avenue originally was “Potter Avenue.”
 (City map from Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)